Ramoonus/jquery-updater/readme.txt

 Not relevant.

 == Changelog ==
+= 1.1.1 =
+* Loads the javascript from the plugin directory instead of googles server.

 = 1.1.0 =
 * Added jQuery 1.5.2.min to the javascript directory
 * Removed jQuery UI to a seperate plugin